TD Snap

 Anyone with a communication disability can benefit from AAC.
 People who have difficulty using their voice, their hands, or both, can use AAC to communicate.
 They can also browse online, connect with others on social media, play games with friends, control their home environment and more.

 There are many conditions, including Rett syndrome, Down syndrome, aphasia, spinal cord injury and more, that can benefit from assistive communication.
-We’e going to take a deeper dive into three conditions where AAC has been shown to make a clear impact – ALS/MND, autism and cerebral palsy.
+We’re going to take a deeper dive into three conditions where AAC has been shown to make a clear impact – ALS/MND, autism and cerebral palsy.
 But first, we’d like to introduce you to a few people with these conditions who are already successfully using it:

 Meet Alistair – AAC for ALS/MND